 Our exposure to market risk for changes in interest rates relates primarily to the fair market value of our debt obligations as the majority of our debt (approximately 84% as of December 31, 2008) bore interest at fixed rates.
 We do have debt with variable interest rates, but a 10% increase or decrease in interest rates would not be material to our interest expense or cash flows.
-The fair market value of our debt is sensitive to changes in interest rates and for 2008 this fair market value would decrease by approximately \$22.0 if interest rates were to increase by 10% and would increase by approximately \$23.0 if interest rates were to decrease by approximately \$18.0 if interest rates were to increase by 10% and would increase by approximately \$19.0 if interest rates were to decrease by 10%.
+The fair market value of our debt is sensitive to changes in interest rates and for 2008 this fair market value would decrease by approximately \$23.0 if interest rates were to decrease by 10%.
+For 2007, the fair market value of our debt would decrease by approximately \$18.0 if interest rates were to increase by 10% and would increase by approximately \$19.0 if interest rates were to decrease by 10%.
 We have used interest rate swaps to manage the mix of our fixed and variable rate debt obligations, but currently have none outstanding as we terminated our interest rate swap agreement on the 7.25% Senior Unsecured Notes in September 2008.